yorick2/docker-compose-examples/README.md

 ## startup the docker composition
 docker-compose up
 ## rebuild a docker-compose images
-To rebuild this image you must use `docker-compose build`
+To rebuild this image you must use `docker-compose build`.
+To stop docker using the cache add the `--no-cache` flag 'e.g. `docker-compose build --no-cache`

 # access mysql
 ## from the host machine (external to the docker containers)